olizilla/asciify/README.md

     asciify -a "All The Fonts!"

-Or as a node module:
+Or use it as a node module:

     asciify('Awesome', function(text){ console.log(text) });
        _____